CircleShift/tnsl-lang/spec/1 - language.md

 	Copyright 2021 Kyle Gunger

-	This file is licenced under the CDDL 1.0 (the Licence) and may only be used in accordance with the Licence.
+	This file is licensed under the CDDL 1.0 (the License) and may only be used in accordance with the License.
-	You should have recieved a copy of the Licence with this software/source code.
+	You should have recieved a copy of the License with this software/source code.
 If you did not, a copy can be found at the following URL:

 	https://opensource.org/licenses/CDDL-1.0

-	THIS SOFTWARE/SOURCE CODE IS PROVIDED "AS IS" WITH NO WARRENTY, GUARANTEE, OR CLAIM OF FITNESS FOR ANY PURPOSE EXPRESS OR IMPLIED
+	THIS SOFTWARE/SOURCE CODE IS PROVIDED "AS IS" WITH NO WARRANTY, GUARANTEE, OR CLAIM OF FITNESS FOR ANY PURPOSE EXPRESS OR IMPLIED